David Reiss (fashion retailer)

 David Anthony Reiss (born May 1943) is the founder of the British global fashion chain Reiss.

 According to The Sunday Times Rich List in 2019, Reiss is worth £240 million.

 Early life

 David Anthony Reiss was born to a Jewish family in May 1943.
 His father, Joshua Reiss, operated a store in Bishopsgate that was founded by his uncle, Samuel Reiss (born 1903) who was an immigrant from a south-eastern Polish shtetl in Radomyśl Wielki.
-His family were members of the orthodox Raleigh Close (Hendon United Synagogue).
+His family were members of the orthodox Raleigh Close (Hendon United Synagogue) and Reiss studied at Carmel College, a former Jewish boarding school in Oxfordshire.

 Career

-David took over his father's gentlemen's outfitters on the corner of Bishopsgate and Petticoat Lane in the City of London, in 1971, when he was in his 20s.